xmtp/xmtp-dot-org/docs/concepts/interoperable-inbox.md

 ---
 sidebar_label: Interoperable inbox
 sidebar_position: 4
-description: 'With XMTP, each user gets an interoperable inbox that provides access to all of their XMTP messages.'
+description: "With XMTP, each user gets an interoperable inbox that provides access to all of their XMTP messages."
 ---

 # Messages meet users where they are: The XMTP interoperable inbox